lambdacms/lambdacms/README.md

 ### Enjoy!

 After applying the patches `lambdacms-core` is installed in your Yesod application.
-Run `cabal install` (possibly with `-j1`) to fetch and build the dependencies.
+Run `stack install` again to rebuild the project with the patches.

-Then run the development server.
+Start the development server, which automatically recompiles when files have changed.

     yesod devel

-Now point your browser to [`http://localhost:3000/admin`](http://localhost:3000/admin) and you will be prompted to login.
+Point your browser to [`http://localhost:3000/admin`](http://localhost:3000/admin) and you will be prompted to login.
 The setup as described above has selected Mozilla's Persona as the only means of authentication.
 In `config/settings.yml`